vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

   respectively.
 This places me at the 94.1th percentile.
 I have had previous practice with this test (before logging in) and obviously have a lot of practice typing in real life.

-* Sequence memory: 15.4 points, averaging across 19 plays; a modal around 17-19, and a max of 22.
-This places me at the 90.9th percentile.
-I have had a fair amount of practice with this test before logging in and creating an account; however, on the flip side, a few runs of the test, particularly the lower-scoring ones, were done in distracted settings.

-* Verbal memory: 66.5 points, averaging 65 points and 68 points.
-This
-  places me at the 77.72th percentile.
-Unlike the typing and sequence memory tests, I have not yet had practice with this test prior to these two plays.

 * Number memory: 14.0 points, with just one play at 14.0 points.
 This places me at the 96.2th percentile.
 Although I had not had recent